SOC 201: Social Problems

-This course explores significant social problems in contemporary America, including delinquency, crime, violence, substance abuse, education, minority relations, aging, population dynamics, and ecological challenges.
-These issues are analyzed within both historical and global frameworks.
+This course examines major social problems in contemporary American society, including crime, delinquency, substance abuse, inequality, aging, population issues, and environmental concerns.
+These topics are explored within historical and global contexts to deepen understanding of their causes and consequences.

 Prerequisites